Six months on from Gabrielle, life yet to return to normal for many

 “This was yesterday.
 Today’s a different day.
 We will 100 per cent be able to rebuild and stay here,” he said, while expressing sympathy for those not as fortunate.

-For Tuck, Hamlin and their family, they were waiting for something to change, living in hope they can return home and be together again.
+Tuck, Hamlin and their family were waiting for something to change, living in hope they can return home and be together again.